 Red and Blue Living Room Ideas Edit

-Red Tripod Floor Lamp: For additional lighting in the evening I selected this striking vintage style film light.
-The red metal shade has been distressed and the tripod stand has an aged metal appearance.
+Red Tripod Floor Lamp: For additional lighting in the evening, I selected this beautiful vintage-style film light.
+The red metal shade has been distressed, and the tripod stand has an aged metal appearance.
 You can dismantle this light should you wish to locate it in a different room, £152.99 from Borough Wharf at Wayfair (product code: BWHA1420).

-Four Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
+Four-Door Loop Cabinet: This cool cabinet is the first item I selected for my refurbished apartment.
 I wanted a dramatic piece which you could see as soon as you walked through the front door if the living room doors were open.
-The cabinet is slim and tall, but opens up to reveal handy storage space inside.
-The quality is exceptional, and I absolutely love it.
+The cabinet is slim and tall but opens up to reveal handy storage space inside.
+The quality is exceptional, and I love it.
 I selected the version with black sides and blue loop pattern, £1895 from Coucou Manou.

-Symbol Letter Block: The window sill runs the length of the large living/dining room and I wanted a large decorative object to stand against the windows.
-I settled on this ampersand which has an industrial distressed finish.
-It rests on a stand so is easy to display on the window sill, £23.99 from Wrought Studio at Wayfair (product code: VARG1662).
+Symbol Letter Block: The window sill runs the length of the large living/dining room, and I wanted a large decorative object to stand against the windows.
+I settled on this ampersand which has a distressed industrial finish.
+It rests on a stand, so it is easy to display on the window sill, £23.99 from Wrought Studio at Wayfair (product code: VARG1662).

-Pebble Throw: I love snuggling under a throw when I’m relaxing on the sofa.
+Pebble Throw: I love snuggling under a throw while relaxing on the sofa.
 This grey and red acrylic throw with fringing is soft and machine washable, £25.99 from House Additions at Wayfair (product code: FOUS2142).

 Living Room Area

-Age of Reason Hot Lips Cushion: To brighten up the grey armchair I treated myself to the large soft silk cushion which has been cut into the shape of sexy lips, £139 from Amara.
+Age of Reason Hot Lips Cushion: To brighten up the grey armchair, I treated myself to the large soft silk cushion cut into sexy lips, £139 from Amara.

-Seletti Blow Neon Wall Light: I love my mouth shaped neon light which has been hung on the original warehouse brick wall.
+Seletti Blow Neon Wall Light: I love my mouth-shaped neon light hanging on the original warehouse brick wall.
 Switching it on in the evening makes me smile! £220 from Amara (product code: 13100).

 Stamfrey Large Black Recycled Fabric Rug: This Ombré design rug is used to separate my living room side from my dining room area.
-The black, grey and blue tones fade into each other to create a stunning effect, £200 from Habitat (product code: 777782).
+The black, grey and blue tones fade into each other to create a stunning effect, £200 from Habitat at Argos.